agentuity/.github/profile/README.md

 ## 🤝 Contributing

-Our SDKs, CLI, docs, and examples are open source.
-We welcome contributions -- see individual repos for guidelines.
+Our SDKs and examples are open source.
+Contributions welcome!
+See each repo for guidelines.